Purpose

 Additional configuration for water, gas, and pipeline

-This section show how to configure a utility network created by the Migrate To Utility Network Tool to have some of the capabilities and behaviors expected of a water or gas and pipeline networks.
+This section shows how to configure a utility network created by the Migrate To Utility Network Tool to have some of the capabilities and behaviors expected of a water or gas and pipeline networks.
+For a collection of resources dedicated to using the Utility Network for managing Gas and Water data, check out the Gas and Pipeline Utility Network reading list and the Water Utility Network reading list.

 The first article shows some of the basic configurations required to make a utility network trace like a water network.
 This includes representing closed valves, performing an isolate trace, and modeling the water supplies required to create a system subnetwork.
 You can adapt these concepts to a gas and pipeline network by keeping the following points in mind: